-A. REPLACEMENT PROPERTY: ASSESSOR'S PARCEL NUMBER PROPERTY ADDRESS CITY DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION B. ORIGINAL (FORMER) PROPERTY: DATE OF DISASTER ASSESSOR'S PARCEL NUMBER PROPERTY ADDRESS CITY NOTE: You must attach a copy of the original property's latest tax bill and any supplemental tax bill(s) issued before the date of the disaster.
-Was there any new construction to the original property between the date of those tax bill(s) and the date of disaster? 🗌 Yes 🗌 No If Yes, please explain:

-C. CLAIMANT INFORMATION
+A. REPLACEMENT PROPERTY: ASSESSOR'S PARCEL NUMBER PROPERTY ADDRESS CITY DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION B. ORIGINAL (FORMER) PROPERTY: ASSESSOR'S PARCEL NUMBER DATE OF DISASTER PROPERTY ADDRESS CITY Was there any new construction to the original property between the date of the last tax bill(s) and the date of disaster?
+Yes No If Yes, please explain: C. CLAIMANT INFORMATION